Lipnica Mała

-Lipnica Mała is a village in the administrative district of Gmina Jabłonka, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland, close to the border with Slovakia.
+Lipnica Mała (Hungarian: Felsőlipnica) is a village in the administrative district of Gmina Jabłonka, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland, close to the border with Slovakia.

+Geography

-The village lies in the drainage basin of the Black Sea (through Orava, Váh and Danube rivers), in the historical region of Orava (Polish: Orawa).
+The village lies 6 kilometers north-west of Jabłonka in the drainage basin of the Black Sea (through Orava, Váh and Danube rivers), in the historical region of Orava (Polish: Orawa).

 History

-The area became part of Poland in the 10th or early 11th century, and later it passed to Hungary.
+In his geographical dictionary published in 1851, Elek Fényes, writes the following about the village: “Felső-Lipnicza, a Tót village in Árva County: 1,514 Catholic inhabitants, who weave a great deal of coarse homespun cloth.
+Extensive sheep farming.
+Its sessio is 83.
+It belongs to the Árva estate.”

 In 1880, the village had a predominantly Polish population of 1,614.
-It became again part of Poland following World War I.
+It became part of Poland following World War I.

+Until the Treaty of Trianon, it belonged to the Trsztena district of Árva County of Hungary.